cjcarvajal/graphql-tutorial/README.md

         variables: {...},
         update: (cache, result) => {
             cache.writeQuery({
-            	// The query which stores the data into the cache
+            	// The GQL query which stores the data into the cache
                 query: ...,
                 // The variables for the previous query
                 variables: { ... },